ibnuh/timer/README.md

 ## Usage

 1. **Timer**: Set hours, minutes, and seconds, then click Start.
 Use +10s and +30s buttons to quickly add time.
-2. **Stopwatch**: Click Start to begin timing.
-Use Lap to record lap times.
-3. **History**: View your timer and stopwatch history at the bottom of the page.
+2. **History**: View your timer history at the bottom of the page.
-4. **Settings**: Toggle sound, silent mode, theme, and fullscreen from the header.
+3. **Settings**: Toggle sound, silent mode, theme, and fullscreen from the header.
-5. **Backup**: Export your settings and history, or import them from a backup file.
+4. **Backup**: Export your settings and history, or import them from a backup file.

 ## License